Dixie Mission: Origin

 the more the US ignored them, the closer that Yan'an, the capital of Communist-held China, would move to Moscow.
 With the support of Davies' superior, General Joseph Stilwell, the memorandum successfully convinced the administration of US President Franklin D. Roosevelt to put the plan into motion.

 The Roosevelt administration asked Chinese Nationalist leader Chiang Kai-shek for permission to send US observers to visit the Communists.
 Initially, Chiang was hostile to the proposal and delayed action.
 He consented after foreign correspondents whom he had permitted to visit Yan'an reported on the Communists to US readers.
-Chiang agreed after American Vice-President Henry A. Wallace made a state visit to Chungking, the Nationalists' capital, in late June 1944.
+Chiang agreed after American Vice-president Henry A. Wallace made a state visit to Chongqing, the Nationalists' capital, in late June 1944.
 John Carter Vincent, an experienced State Department China expert, assisted Wallace in persuading Chiang to allow the US to visit the Communists in Yan'an without Nationalist supervision.
 In exchange, the US promised to replace the American commander of the Burma India Theater, General Stilwell, who was removed from command in October 1944.